 $2,000 second stimulus check fate now up to Senate

-Following the House vote on Monday to bump the new stimulus check amount to $2,000, the Senate on Tuesday took up the debate on increasing the size of the payment.
+The Senate on Tuesday continued the debate on increasing the size of the payment to $2,000.

 More in www.cnet.com